levy42/fastapi-simple-oidc/README.md

-# fastapi-oidc: OpenID Connect Plugin for FastAPI
+# OpenID Connect Plugin for FastAPI

 **fastapi-simple-oidc** is a simple, configurable plugin for enabling OpenID Connect (OIDC) authentication in a FastAPI application.
 It supports multiple identity providers, session management, and callbacks for handling login and logout events.